DialogService/DialogService.github.io/index.md

 ### What is this
 This is the .NET library that aims to provide as simple as possible cross-platform system dialog interface for developers.

+### Warning
+Working in progress.
+Not all features are implemented. **It's practically impossible to use this library in production.**

 ### How to use
 1. Add [``DialogService``](https://www.nuget.org/packages/DialogService/) NuGet package to your project.